bateman/python_pyenv_poetry_template/docs/index.md

 * Run `make docs/build` to build the project documentation using `mkdocstrings`.
 The documentation will be generated from your project files' comments in doctring format.
 The documenation files will be stored in the `DOCS_SITE` directory (by default `site/`).
 * Run `make docs/server` to browse the built site locally, at http://127.0.0.1:8000/<your-github-name>/<your-project-name>
 * Run `make docs/deploy` to publish the documentation site as GitHub pages.
-The content will be published to a separate branch, name `gh_pages`.
+The content will be published to a separate branch, name `gh-pages`.
+Access the documenation online at https://<your-github-name>.github.io/<your-project-name>/

 > [!NOTE]
 > You will have to edit the `mkdocs.yml` file to adapt them to your project's specifics.
 For example, it uses by default the `readthedocs` theme.

 > [!WARNING]
-> After the first deploy of the documentation site to your GitHub repository, you need to enable the Pages feature.
-Go to your repository' Settings > Pages, then select the `gh_pages` branch and save.
+> After the first deploy to your GitHub repository, your repository Pages settings (Settings > Pages) will be automatically updated to point to the documentation site content stored in the `gh-pages` branch.

-## Execution

-* To run the project: `make run/project`
-* To run the tests: `make run/tests`

-> [!NOTE]
-> Tests are executed using `pytest`.
-Test coverage is calculated using the plugin `pytest-cov`.

 ## Docker